avlam-ai/Senectetus/index.md

 title: Home
 ---

-# Welcome to my blog!
+# Welcome to Senectetus
+Bringing writings of Seneca and Epictetus